cypress-io/cypress/docs/CONTRIBUTING.md

-# Contributing to Cypress' Documentation
+# Contributing to Cypress Documentation

 Thanks for taking the time to contribute! :smile: